 This strike began with what the press called the ‘San Francisco Streetcar War’.
-Just one year after the earthquake and fire, the police chief issued a ‘shoot to kill order’ if police were fired upon.
+The police chief issued a ‘shoot to kill order’ if police were fired upon.
 The Governor threatened to send troops into San Francisco.
 Once again San Francisco ground to a halt.

 Back then transit service in San Francisco had been largely consolidated under a private company named United Railroads (URR), owned by Baltimore utility interests, and led by its president, Patrick Calhoun.
 In the wake of the earthquake and fire, Calhoun saw an opportunity to break a political stalemate that had prevented him from converting his cable car lines on Market Street to faster, higher–capacity streetcars.
 To do so, he allegedly bribed the entire Board of Supervisors to gain a permit to install overhead wires on Market for streetcar operation.
 (A 22–month trial on this charge ended with a hung jury, and Calhoun went free.)